 Step 3: Provide plenty of social proof on your lead generation landing page

-As you would for an event landing page, you’ll want to turn to social proof (reviews, industry awards, endorsements, etc.) as a way to help convince visitors to your lead gen landing page to convert.
+As you would for an event landing page, you’ll want to turn to social proof (reviews, industry awards, endorsements, etc.) as a way to help convince visitors to your B2B lead generation landing pages to convert.
 So what does that mean in this instance?

 Put special emphasis on quotes from satisfied customers as well as any quotes from industry experts about your product.
 This helps illustrate to prospective leads that they can trust you and that they can believe your claims about your product’s benefits.